-All revenues generated under the Plan in the Coachella Valley will remain in the Coachella Valley for expenditure.
+Implementation of Plan projects and services will require an expenditure plan to be approved by Riverside County residents in addition to increased state and federal investment.
+Funds generated in the Coachella Valley through a future ordinance and expenditure plan, will remain in Coachella Valley for transportation investment.
 Funding will provide investments for projects in communities that fully participate in, and are compliant with, the Coachella Valley's Transportation Uniform Mitigation Fee (TUMF) and the procedures approved by the Coachella Valley Conservation Commission for the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP).
-While this section uses the same library of icons seen throughout the Plan, most Coachella Valley projects, improvements, and programs may fall within multiple subject areas as they have multiple benefits.
+The Traffic Relief Plan understands the need for flexibility.
+The transportation improvements identified in Coachella Valley could span one or more of the project categories as they have multiple benefits.